birdspotter-project/COS397/docs/source/admin_manual/procedures.rst

 ------------------------
 Starting the application
 ------------------------
-1. In order to start the application in production more, while in the docker-compose directory, run ``docker-compose -f docker-compose.yml -f docker-compose.prod.yml up``.
+1. In order to start the application in production, while in the docker-compose directory, run ``docker-compose -f docker-compose.yml -f docker-compose.prod.yml up``.

 .. note:: To run the application in detached mode (the application is not attached to the bash session) run docker-compose up with the detach flag (``-d``)